 Skip to main content Skip to search Skip to main navigation

-In 2020, there were two referendums in Switzerland aimed at limiting the use of synthetic pesticides.
-These can also be found on the official website of the Swiss Confederation.
-However, both were rejected by the majority of the central council, arguing they went too far.
-But how great is the threat of pesticides in Switzerland's drinking water?
+Image: Erich Westendarp / Pixabay In 2020, Switzerland held two referendums addressing the restriction of synthetic pesticides.
+These are also available on the official website of the Swiss Confederation.
+However, both initiatives were rejected with the reasoning that they went too far.
+But how significant is the threat posed by pesticides in drinking water?

-What Pesticides Were Commonly Found in Drinking Water?
+Which Pesticides Have Been Found in Swiss Drinking Water?

-While the sale of glyphosate, for example, was banned in Austria in 2019, it is still regularly used in Switzerland.
-Glyphosate is a herbicide that prevents plant growth by suppressing an enzyme.
-Since humans do not have this enzyme, it initially appears to be harmless.
-However, several studies suggest that glyphosate can be carcinogenic to humans and animals.
-A counter-study, which was disseminated and covertly funded by Monsanto, a leading pesticide company, was found to be inconclusive.
+While the sale of glyphosate was banned in Austria as early as 2019, it continues to be used in Switzerland.
+Glyphosate inhibits a plant enzyme to suppress plant growth.
+Since humans do not possess this enzyme, it was initially considered harmless—however, several studies suggest that it could be carcinogenic to humans and animals.

-How Do Pesticides and Fertilizers Get into Drinking Water?
+How Do Pesticides and Fertilizers Enter Drinking Water?

 Federal Institute for Risk Assessment: Pesticide Residues in Drinking Water